Marquess of Huntly: Other family members

 Several other members of the Gordon family have also gained distinction.
 Lord John Gordon, younger son of the first Marquess, was created Viscount Melgum in 1627.
+However, he perished in the Fire of Frendraught and thus, the title became extinct in 1630.
 Lord Adam Gordon (died 1801), younger son of the second Duke, was a general in the Army.
 Lord William Gordon (1744–1823), second son of the third Duke, was a vice-admiral in the Royal Navy.
 Lord George Gordon, third and youngest son of the third Duke, sat as Member of Parliament for Ludgershall but is best remembered as the instigator of the Gordon Riots.
 Charles Gordon (1798–1878), illegitimate son of the fifth Duke, was an admiral in the Royal Navy.
 Lord John Frederick Gordon (1799–1878), third son of the ninth Marquess, was an admiral in the Royal Navy.
 He married Lady Augusta Fitzclarence, daughter of King William IV by his mistress Dorothy Jordan.
 Laurence George Frank Gordon (1864–1943), grandson of Lieutenant-Colonel Lord Francis Arthur Gordon (1808–1857), sixth son of the ninth Marquess, was a brigadier-general in the Army.
 Lord Douglas Gordon, fourth son of the tenth Marquess, was Member of Parliament for Huntingdon.

 The family seat is Aboyne Castle.
 The family also previously owned Huntly Castle, Huntly, Aberdeenshire.